enisogdum/1-2-Term-Project-Code/README.md

-Library Automation System
-This project implements a small-scale, file-operation based Library Automation System focusing on the principles of relational databases.
-It is developed as a term project for the BLM1031 - Structural Programming course.

-Table of Contents
-Project Overview

-Functional Requirements

-Author Management

-Student Management

-Book Management

-Book-Author Relationship Management

-Student Book Lending/Returning

-Program Menus

-Student Operations

-Book Operations

-Author Operations

-Coding Requirements

-Project Reporting

-Project Submission

-Contact

-Project Overview
-The Library Automation System is designed to manage authors, students, books, and their relationships within a library environment.
-It utilizes file operations (specifically CSV files) and linked list data structures to store and manage information.

-Functional Requirements
-The system provides the following core functionalities:

-Author Management
-Add/Delete/Edit/List Authors:

-Each author has a name, surname, and an automatically incrementing authorID (1, 2, ..., N).

-Authors are stored in a Singly Linked List, sorted by authorID, and persisted in yazarlar.csv.

-Information can be deleted or updated, with changes reflected in the CSV file.

-Student Management
-Add/Delete/Edit/List Students:

-Each student has a name, surname, an initial library score of 100, and a unique 8-digit student number.

-Student information is stored in a struct within a Doubly Linked List and persisted in Ogrenciler.csv.

-Information can be deleted or updated, with changes reflected in the CSV file.

-Book Management
-Add/Delete/Edit/List Books:

-Each book has a name, a 13-digit ISBN number, and a quantity.

-For multiple copies of a book, each copy receives a unique tag number (e.g., ISBN_1, ISBN_2, ..., ISBN_N).

-Books are stored in a Singly Linked List, sorted by name and then ISBN.

-For each book, a separate Singly Linked List is created to store information about its copies, including the tag number and lending status.

-The lending status indicates either "RAFTA" (on shelf) or the studentID of the borrowing student.

-The relationship between books and their copies is modeled using singly linked lists as shown in Figure 1 (from the project document).

-All book and copy data are stored consistently in CSV files.

-Book-Author Relationship Management
-Associate Books with Authors:

-Handles cases where a book has multiple authors and an author has written multiple books.

-BookISBN - AuthorID pairings are stored in KitapYazar.csv.

-Data from this file is loaded into a dynamic STRUCT ARRAY of size N (number of lines in the file) and kept in memory while the program is running.

-Note 1: If an author is deleted from the system, their authorID in KitapYazar.csv should be updated to -1.

-Note 2: Operations on unregistered authors or books should be prevented, and warnings should be issued to maintain data integrity.

-Student Book Lending/Returning
-Lend/Return Books:

-Manages consistent storage of lending and return information for multiple books by a student, and multiple students borrowing the same book at different times.

-A CSV file and a corresponding struct are designed to store StudentID, BookTagNo, TransactionType (0 for lending, 1 for returning), and Date information (as shown in Figure 3 from the project document).

-When a book is lent, its ShelfStatus in the book data structure and corresponding file (as explained in Book Management) must be updated from "RAFTA" to the StudentID.

-Note 1: Operations on unregistered students or books should be prevented, and warnings should be issued.
-If a student's library score becomes negative, the lending operation should be cancelled with a warning.

-Note 2: If a book is returned more than 15 days after being borrowed, the student receives a -10 penalty points, and their library score is updated accordingly.

-Note 3: If all copies of a book are already lent out, a "TRANSACTION FAILED" warning should be issued.

-Program Menus
-The application provides the following menu options:

-Student Operations
-Add, Delete, Update Student: Perform CRUD operations on student information, updating both files and linked lists.

-View Student Information: Display personal details (Name, Surname, ID, Score, etc.) and all book transaction history for a student, given their ID or Name-Surname.

-List Students Who Have Not Returned Books:

-List Penalized Students:

-List All Students:

-Borrow/Return Book:

-Book Operations
-Add, Delete, Update Book: Perform CRUD operations on book information, updating both files and linked lists.

-View Book Information: List all details for a given book name, including information about its individual copies.

-List Books on Shelf:

-List Books Not Returned on Time:

-Match Book-Author: Update the relevant file and struct array for book-author relationships.

-Update Book's Author: Update the relevant file and struct array for book-author relationships.

-Author Operations
-Add, Delete, Update Author: Perform CRUD operations on author information, updating both files and linked lists.

-View Author Information: Display author details and all books written by that author, given the author's name.

-Coding Requirements
-Design necessary functions for each menu option and operation.

-Utilize function pointers to avoid code repetition for similar logic.

-All add, delete, and update operations that modify data structures must also save changes to the corresponding files.

-Static and global variable usage is forbidden.

-All memory allocation must be performed using dynamic memory management functions.

-Define appropriate struct declarations for each object in the CSV files.

-All generated files must be in CSV format.

-Project Reporting
-Your report (ÖğrenciNo.pdf) should include:

-Sufficient test cases for each function, demonstrating correct functionality.

-Command-line output (user input and program output) from running your program.

-Contents of all data files after program execution.

-A section on sources used and what you gained from this project.

-Similar to previous Digital Analysis and Introduction to Structural Programming reports, include a table of contents, contact information, and all outputs.

-Project Submission
-Video: Create a short video (max 8 minutes) demonstrating your application's functionality.
-Upload it to a video sharing site.
-You can narrate details.
-Remember to introduce yourself visually at the beginning of the video.

-Report: Save your work, problem definition, screenshots of your solution, algorithm details, and the video link in a report named ÖğrenciNo.pdf.

-Submission Package: Submit a .RAR or .ZIP file named ÖğrenciNo.rar or ÖğrenciNo.zip containing:

-ÖğrenciNo.pdf (report file)

-ÖğrenciNo.c (source code)

-All .CSV files generated from test runs.

-Important Notes:

-All assignments will be checked for similarity.
-Assignments found to be similar will be graded as 0.

-Upload your project via online.yildiz.edu.tr by the deadline (May 27, 2025, 23:59).
-The system closes automatically; late submissions via email are not possible.

-Save a screenshot as proof of successful upload.
-Submissions sent by email without proof will not be accepted.

-Contact
-For questions during the project submission process, contact your lab group supervisor.
-The supervisor may contact you for in-person or online review after the submission deadline.
-Ensure your current email and phone number are included in your report.

-Email: enis.ogdum@std.yildiz.edu.tr

-Good luck!
+📚 Library Automation System

+This project implements a small-scale, file-based Library Automation System inspired by relational database principles.
+It was developed as a term project for the BLM1031 - Structural Programming course at Yıldız Technical University.

+⸻

+📂 Table of Contents
+	•	Project Overview
+	•	Functional Requirements
+	•	Author Management
+	•	Student Management
+	•	Book Management
+	•	Book-Author Relationship Management
+	•	Student Book Lending/Returning
+	•	Program Menus
+	•	Student Operations
+	•	Book Operations
+	•	Author Operations
+	•	Coding Requirements
+	•	Project Reporting
+	•	Project Submission
+	•	Contact

+⸻

+📌 Project Overview

+The system is designed to manage authors, students, books, and their relationships in a library environment.
+It uses linked lists for data structures and CSV files for persistent storage.

+⸻

+🛠️ Functional Requirements

+📖 Author Management
+	•	Add, delete, edit, and list authors.
+	•	Each author has a name, surname, and auto-incrementing authorID (1, 2, …, N).
+	•	Authors are stored in a singly linked list, sorted by ID, and saved in Yazarlar.csv.

+👨‍🎓 Student Management
+	•	Add, delete, edit, and list students.
+	•	Each student has a name, surname, an initial score of 100, and a unique 8-digit student number.
+	•	Students are managed using a doubly linked list and saved in Ogrenciler.csv.

+📚 Book Management
+	•	Add, delete, edit, and list books.
+	•	Each book has a name, 13-digit ISBN, and quantity.
+	•	Each copy gets a unique tag like ISBN_1, ISBN_2, etc.
+	•	Stored using singly linked lists, including a sublist for book copies.
+	•	Lending status: either “RAFTA” or a student’s ID.
+	•	Data is stored in CSV format (e.g., Kitaplar.csv, KitapOrnekleri.csv).

+🔗 Book-Author Relationship Management
+	•	Handle many-to-many relationships: a book can have multiple authors, and an author can write multiple books.
+	•	Relationships are stored in KitapYazar.csv.
+	•	Data is loaded into a dynamic struct array during runtime.

+⚠️ If an author is deleted, their ID in KitapYazar.csv is replaced with -1.
+⚠️ Invalid authors or books are blocked with warnings.

+🔄 Student Book Lending/Returning
+	•	Multiple books can be borrowed/returned by multiple students.
+	•	Lending records include: StudentID, BookTagNo, TransactionType (0: lend, 1: return), Date.
+	•	Data is stored in OduncIslemleri.csv.

+⚠️ Lending is denied if the student’s score is negative.
+⚠️ Late returns (after 15 days) deduct 10 points.
+⚠️ If no copies are available, transaction fails.

+⸻

+📋 Program Menus

+🧑‍🎓 Student Operations
+	•	Add/Delete/Update students
+	•	View student info by ID or name
+	•	List:
+	•	Students who haven’t returned books
+	•	Penalized students
+	•	All students
+	•	Borrow/Return books

+📘 Book Operations
+	•	Add/Delete/Update books
+	•	View book details
+	•	List:
+	•	Books on shelf
+	•	Overdue books
+	•	Match or update book-author relationships

+✍️ Author Operations
+	•	Add/Delete/Update authors
+	•	View author info and their books

+⸻

+💡 Coding Requirements
+	•	Use function pointers to avoid repetition
+	•	All changes must update both memory and files
+	•	No global or static variables
+	•	Use dynamic memory allocation only
+	•	Define appropriate structs for each CSV format
+	•	All files must be in CSV format

+⸻

+📑 Project Reporting

+Your ÖğrenciNo.pdf must include:
+	•	Functional test cases with screenshots or terminal outputs
+	•	Contents of all CSV files after execution
+	•	Explanation of your sources and what you learned
+	•	Proper structure (table of contents, contact info, etc.)

+⸻

+📦 Project Submission

+Deadline: May 27, 2025 – 23:59
+Submission: via online.yildiz.edu.tr

+Submission Package (ÖğrenciNo.zip or .rar) must include:
+	•	ÖğrenciNo.pdf (report)
+	•	ÖğrenciNo.c (source code)
+	•	All .csv files from your tests
+	•	Video link (max 8 minutes, introduce yourself)

+⚠️ Assignments will be scanned for plagiarism.
+Identical submissions will be graded 0.

+⚠️ Late submissions will not be accepted.
+Keep a screenshot of your successful upload.

+⸻

+📬 Contact

+For any project-related questions, contact your lab assistant before the deadline.
+They may request an online or in-person review afterward.

+📧 Email: enis.ogdum@std.yildiz.edu.tr